-Because the General Plan was adopted more recently than Zoning Regulations, the General Plan and Zoning Regulations may conflict.
+Because the General PlanLand Use and Transportation Element of the General Plan and Estuary Policy Plan (General Plan) was-were adopted more recently than Zoning Regulations, the General Plan and Zoning Regulations may conflict.
 As a result, some projects may be consistent with Zoning Regulations but inconsistent with the General Plan.
 When a conflict occurs between Zoning Regulations and the General Plan, the General Plan controls.
 There are three criteria used to determine whether a project is consistent with the General Plan.
 They are:

-- 1. Is the proposed activity and facility type permitted under the General Plan?
+- Is the proposed activity and facility type permitted under the General Plan?
 (Refer to Table 2 or 2A) - 2.
 Is the proposed intensity (Floor Area Ratio for non-residential projects) or density (dwelling units per gross acre for residential projects) less than or equal to the maximum permitted by the General Plan?
 (Refer to Table 3 or 3A) - 3.
 Is the project consistent with relevant General Plan policies?
 (Refer to Checklist 4)